 For Giles, the answer is the cross.
 He goes on to say:

 …when Christians talk of suffering, they are not so interested in trying to reconcile the all-powerful, good God plus suffering “problem” — because people being murdered by Russian bombs isn’t first and foremost an intellectual “problem”.
 It is a crisis, a collapse of faith, a desolation.
 The cross is where all of that is carried, and — for Christians – overcome.
 Humanists will scoff that this doesn’t answer the question, and they are right.
 For Christians, the “problem of evil” is a very different kind of question.
 To call it a problem is too cold, too detached.

 Read the whole essay.
 It’s worth it.
 Giles and I won’t agree with everything about the Christian faith, but gosh, he nails the big stuff so well.
 The church can celebrate the planting of flowers in Kyiv, not because, as Fraser observed, the horror of humanity is being overlooked, but because the horror of humanity has been overcome – at the cross.

 And keep planting flowers in wartime.

 Article supplied with thanks to Stephen McAlpine

 About the Author: Stephen has been reading, writing and reflecting ever since he can remember.
-He is the lead pastor of Providence Church Midland, and writes about theology and culture.
+He is the lead pastor of Providence Church Midland, and in his writing dabbles in a number of fields, notably theology and culture.
 Stephen and his family live in Perth’s eastern suburbs, where his wife Jill runs a clinical psychology practice.